xircleag/modscore/README.md

 - **type**: A string specifying the type: integer, double, string, boolean, object, Date, Person, Animal.

   Type may also be an array: [integer], [double], [string], [Person], etc...
+  Validation will trigger on setting an array property (and will check every value of the array) but does not at this time validate manipulation of the array after its set (push/pop/shift)

             {
                 scores: {